(Photo courtesy of NetPS Plant Finder)

 An interesting evergreen tree, almost resembling a juniper in habit and foliage; good for accent or articulation use in wet locations

-Atlantic Whitecedar has bluish-green foliage.
-The scale-like leaves remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Atlantic Whitecedar is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has bluish-green evergreen foliage.
+The scale-like sprays of foliage remain bluish-green throughout the winter.
 The furrowed gray bark adds an interesting dimension to the landscape.

 Atlantic Whitecedar is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

 Atlantic Whitecedar is recommended for the following landscape applications;

 - Vertical Accent